Waste & Recycling Collection

 Recycling

-Residents are encouraged to take care of their new carts as the costs for broken or damaged or missing carts will be charged to the property due to negligence.
+Residents are encouraged to take care of their carts as the costs for broken or damaged or missing carts will be charged to the property due to negligence.
 Additional carts will be available for a fee of $120 per year.
 All carts will remain the property of the City of Steinbach.

 Other blue bins, even those previously provided by the City, will no longer be serviced beginning December 8, 2022.